BioPhoton/ngRe/README.md

 </ng-container>
 ```

-The `*let` directive take over several things and makes it more conveniant and save to work with streams in the template
+The `*let` directive take over several things and makes it more convenient and save to work with streams in the template
 `*let="{o: o$, t: t$} as s;"`

 ```html